t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Client state encompasses the control flow and the interactions between the components (see {{sec-terms}}).
 Following the statelessness constraint, the client state must be kept only on clients.
+That is, there is no establishment of shared information about future interactions between client and server (usually called a session).
 On the one hand, this makes requests a bit more verbose since every request must contain all the information necessary to process it.
-On the other hand, this makes servers efficient, since they do not have to keep any state about their clients.
+On the other hand, this makes servers efficient and scalable, since they do not have to keep any state about their clients.
 Requests can easily be distributed over multiple worker threads or server instances.
-For the IoT systems, it lowers the memory requirements for server implementations, which is particularly important for constrained servers and servers serving large amount of clients.
+For the IoT systems, it lowers the memory requirements for server implementations, which is particularly important for constrained servers (e.g., sensor nodes) and servers serving large amount of clients (e.g., Resource Directory).

-Resource state includes the more persistent data of an application (i.e., independent of the application control flow).
+Resource state includes the more persistent data of an application (i.e., independent of the client control flow and lifetime).
 This can be static data such as device descriptions, persistent data such as system configuration, but also dynamic data such as the current value of a sensor on a thing.

-## Resource modeling

-Important part of RESTful API design is to model the system as a set of resources whose state can be retrieved and/or modified and where resources can be potentially also created and/or deleted.

-Resource representations have a media type that tells how the representation should be interpreted.
-Typical media types for IoT systems include "text/plain" for simple UTF-8 text, "application/octet-stream" for arbitrary binary data, "application/json" for JSON {{RFC7159}}, "application/senml+json" {{I-D.ietf-core-senml}} for Sensor Markup Language (SenML) formatted data, "application/cbor" for CBOR {{RFC7049}}, "application/exi" for EXI {{W3C.REC-exi-20110310}}.
-Full list of registered internet media types is available at the IANA registry {{IANA-media-types}} and media types registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.

 ## Uniform Resource Identifiers (URIs) {#sec-uris}

+An important part of RESTful API design is to model the system as a set of resources whose state can be retrieved and/or modified and where resources can be potentially also created and/or deleted.

 Uniform Resource Identifiers (URIs) are used to indicate a resource for interaction, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.